mk-ling/TwitterScraper/README.md

 - Now run twspider.py, input the name of the txt file you just saved in "HAR" folder.
 Then the scraper will start downloading all the images into the following path: ../Archive/[NameofTwitterUser]/.
 After downloads are finished, the scraper will say download finished and it can be terminated if needed.

+*About the proxy setting: the proxy setting is in default on.
+If you don't need it, you can change the code in twspider.py to disable it.
+Please adjust accordingly to your own proxy setting in the proxy.txt file if you need the proxy.